Time for a nuclear clock

 The nuclear clock, which has not yet been built but has been on the radar of physicists for more than 15 years, is based on transition energy of the thorium-229 nucleus.
 No other known nucleus has transition energy that can be accessed by laser, which is a necessary part of building the clock.

 Safronova brings theoretical expertise to the team.
 Her interest is in the new opportunities the nuclear clock will provide to search for undiscovered “new physics” effects.
-The nuclear clock is expected to be far more sensitive — by five or six magnitudes of order — than atomic clocks are to variations in fundamental constants of nature.
+The nuclear clock is expected to be far more sensitive — by five or six orders of magnitude — than atomic clocks are to variations in fundamental constants of nature.
 It is also extremely sensitive to some of the candidates for dark matter — the “missing matter” particles that are still unknown but make up most of the matter in the universe.

 “I want to discover natural phenomena we don’t yet know about,” she said.